Presentation Guidelines For HCI Researchers and other Computer Scientists

-These guidelines were compiled from observations and advice given during several semesters of student presentations in my HCI and Post-Desktop User Interfaces seminars in the CS undergraduate and graduate programme at RWTH Aachen University, and at top international HCI conferences such as CHI and UIST.
-They continue to be updated, and should help as general advice for anybody aiming to give a professional or scientific presentation in computer science or a related area.
+These guidelines were compiled from observations and advice given over many years of student presentations in my HCI seminars in the CS undergraduate and graduate programs at RWTH Aachen University, and at top international HCI conferences such as CHI and UIST.
+I continue to update them, and they should help as general advice for anybody aiming to give a professional or scientific presentation in HCI, computer science, or a related area.

 Why Are You Talking?